dkaufhold/cavy/README.md

 #### What does this allow me to do that Jest does not?

-Jest is a useful tool for unit testing individual React Native components, whereas Cavy is an integration testing tool allowing you to run end-to-end user interface tests.
+Jest is a useful tool for unit testing individual React Native components, whereas Cavy(forked) is an integration testing tool allowing you to run end-to-end user interface tests.

 #### How about supporting stateless components?

-We'd love for Cavy to be better compatible with stateless functional components and would be more than happy to see its reliance on refs replaced with something better suited to the task...
+We'd love for Cavy(forked) to be better compatible with stateless functional components and would be more than happy to see its reliance on refs replaced with something better suited to the task...
 What that looks like specifically, we're not 100% sure yet.
 We're very happy to